Via live interactive webinar

 Note: Live interactive webinar is considered the same credit status as live in person by New York, Maryland and many other State boards.
 Please confirm with your local board.

-Core Wellness, LLC is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0569 and for mental health counselors, #MHC-0167.
-Note: This course provides 3 Contact Hour(s) live online credits (via interactive webinar).
+Core Wellness, LLC is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0569 and for mental health counselors, #MHC-0167 and for psychologists, #PSY-0236.
+Note: This course provides 3 Contact Hour(s) live online credits (via interactive webinar) or live in person.

 Core Wellness, LLC is authorized by the Maryland Board of Social Work Examiners to sponsor social work continuing education programs and maintains full responsibility for all programs.
 Our credits are accepted via reciprocity by the Maryland Board of Professional Counselors and Board of Psychologists.
 Please verify with your board.